UCI-GDIM32-W25/in-class-activities-nathannnhernandez/README.md

 ### Activity 0
 Kai
 ### Activity 1
-The locator objects should be destroyed.
+The locator objects should be destroyed, so that only one singleton remains